Atmosic/connectedhomeip/examples/lock-app/atmosic/README.md

     $ west build -b build-target -t menuconfig

-Remember to replace _build-target_ with the build target name of the Nordic Semiconductor's kit you own.
+Remember to replace _build-target_ with the build target name of the Atmosic Technologies' kit you own.

 Changes done with menuconfig will be lost if the `build` directory is deleted.
 To make them persistent, save the configuration options in the `prj.conf` file.